In-Ear Monitors for Singers: How to Hear Yourself On Stage

 Short answer

 In-ear monitors help singers hear their own voice clearly on a loud stage, stay in tune and protect their hearing.
-The right mix and a proper seal can transform a chaotic gig into a controlled performance.
+The right mix, plus a proper seal, can turn a chaotic gig into a controlled performance.

 Singing on stage is hard when you cannot hear yourself.
 Floor wedge speakers fight a losing battle against the band, the crowd and the room.
-In-ear monitors solve that by delivering a personal mix straight to the ear.
-This guide explains why singers use IEMs, how to set them up and how to avoid the common pitfalls.
+In-ear monitors solve that by sending a personal mix straight into the ear canal.
+This guide covers why singers use IEMs, how to set one up, and the common pitfalls to avoid.
 For the fundamentals, our complete guide to in-ear monitors covers how IEMs work.

 Diagram of a singer's in-ear monitor mix balance between vocals, band and ambience